soft-coded/MPNewRepo/LaTeX Document/Real Deal/report.md

 // I leave it upto you what images to insert here from ppt 3.

-* Then we implemented Otsu's thresholding algorithm using minimisation of within class variance approach.
+* Then we implemented Otsu's thresholding algorithm using minimization of within class variance approach.

 // insert otsu's code here